Donearm/Scientia/content/travels/Bali.md

 Gili Air, the easternmost one, is the laid-back one.

+Snorkeling on all the Gilis can be done from the beach, no particular need of booking a tour.
+Usually the west side of each island has the strongest currents while the east the weakest.
+On Gili Air, right on the east cost, turtles can be spotted.

 #### Transportation to Gili islands

 From Bali, regular ferries leave from Sanur, Serangan and Padang Bai.
 The